Tell me more about United Way of San Luis Obispo County.

 Even a modest designation such $5 or $10 per month can help to meet the most critical needs in our community.
 By investing through payroll deduction you can spread your investment out over the coming year.
 Most of our donations come through the workplace and most of our donors give annual gifts of $130 ($5/paycheck) or less.
 This is the true power of workplace giving.

 I can’t give but want to help my community.
 What can I do?

 Your Workplace Giving Program is not only about monetary contributions.
 It’s about connecting you with volunteer opportunities as well.
-Sign up for United Way’s monthly eNewsletter where you will find out what is happening in SLO County and how you can lend a hand.
+Sign up for United Way’s eNewsletter where you will find out what is happening in SLO County and how you can lend a hand.
 Use the box below to sign up.